Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 Evidence & Scientific Rationale

-The algorithms powering this dashboard rely on established physical principles and massive published cohorts to serve as a robust categorical triage tool.
+The deterministic algorithms powering this dashboard rely on established physical principles and massive published cohorts to serve as a robust categorical triage tool.

-HU-PDFF Correlation Curve
+HU-PDFF Correlation Evidence

 1 Tool Logic: The "Gatekeeper"